 Getting Better Results From Any Model

 The gap between a mediocre and exceptional NSFW AI image is usually in the prompt, not the model.
-Here are the techniques that made the biggest difference across our two weeks of testing.
+Here are the methods that made the biggest difference across our two weeks of testing.

 Write Like a Photographer, Not a Writer